 He will be providing extra veterinary support during the build phase for our new hospital.
 We hope that having a very experienced pair of hands at the clinic will enable Gil to expand the lameness clinics to three days per week, give Sam much needed support in the dental service and enable Richard and Jonathan to concentrate on keeping the surgical service running smoothly whilst building the new equine hospital.

-graduated from the University of Pisa, Italy in 2014.
+Andrea is our second joint Resident in Equine Surgery (shared 50% with the University of Glasgow), he graduated from the University of Pisa, Italy in 2014.
 As a new graduate he spent 4 months at the Clinique Veterinaire de l’Etrier in France gaining experience in equine medicine and surgery.
 Andrea joined us as in Intern in May 2015 and has a special interest in internal medicine, intensive care, surgery, anaesthesia and diagnostic imaging.

 Giulia joined our intern team in March 2017, she graduated in October 2015 from the University of Turin.
 Since graduating Giulia has completed two externships, one at Keros in Belgium an insemination and embryo transfer centre, and on in Canada at the University of Montreal.
 Her special interests include anaesthesia, reproduction and internal medicine.
 Giulia is a valid member of our very hard working intern team and is always happy to help with a smile on her face.
+Giulia has special responsibility for care of mares in the clinic for chilled and frozen AI

 Roberto Rey Conejo